 TIN Coverage

-Test Purpose: Verify that an Application Schema for TIN Coverage instantiates the classes defined in ISO 19123 of CV_TINCoverage, CV_ValueTriangle, and CV_GridPointValuePair with their specified attributes, operations, associations and constraints, in the context of the classes S100_TINCoverage, S100_Triangle and S100_VertexPoint as defined in this standard.
+Test Purpose: Verify that an Application Schema for TIN Coverage instantiates the classes defined in ISO 19123 of CV_TINCoverage, CV_ValueTriangle, and CV_GridPointValuePair with their specified attributes, operations, associations and constraints, in the context of the classe S100_IF_TINCoverage as defined in this standard.

 Test Method: Inspect the documentation of the Application Schema or profile.